APSL/sshail/README.md

 real users outside the container so you can manipulate the files and permissions easy.

-The sshails are destroyed daily for security and avoid resouce exhaustion.
+The sshails are destroyed daily for security and avoiding resouce exhaustion.

 # Usage example